salimakhtar92/javascript/README.md

    for(let i = 0; i <= arrayObj.length - 1; i++) {
        if(arrayObj[i] === deleteElement) {
           arrayObj.splice(i, 1);
-          break; // Note: if you want to remove all elements that value is 5 then remove break statement from here }
+       }
    }
 }